 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walker Papers #3 series and is a is a paperback edition on May 1, 2007 and has 417 pages.
+It is part of the Walker Papers #3 series and is a on May 1, 2007 and has 417 pages.

 Explore it on Goodreads or Amazon.

 Third in the Walker Papers urban fantasy series revolving around Joanne Walker, a cop in the Seattle Police Department, who is also a shaman.

 I do love how Joanne envisages her healing powers, using her experience as a mechanic to re-inflate lungs, smooth out the dent in the exterior skin, ease out that air bubble in the line, lol, handle the dehydration in that overheated engine… I just can’t help laughing as well as enjoying the imagery.

 I’m feeling so relieved that the steps Joanne took in Thunderbird Falls, 2, and continues to incorporate into her daily routine, are helping Gary get past his heart attack.

 It’s like watching a video of Joanne’s teenhood, as we discover what Joanne already knows, and I’m curious, and hoping Murphy goes into more detail in a future story, about whether Joanne was approached by tribal elders and how she reacted.
 We learn more about Gary as well.